joaopef/theSTART/docs/en/Password Manager.md

-# Self-Hosting Vaultwarden on Raspberry Pi Zero 2 W
+# Self-Hosting Vaultwarden on Raspberry Pi Zero 2
 ## Why?
 Many people use simple or reused passwords for online services because they are easier to remember.
 While I used to do the same, I realized that storing passwords in web browsers is neither secure nor advisable.